 Hyundai IONIQ Charging Guide

-The complete guide to charging your Hyundai IONIQ, covering range, charging time, charging cost and more.
+The complete guide to charging your Hyundai IONIQ, covering range, charging time and charging cost.

-The Hyundai IONIQ has a 28kWh battery which provides up to 174 miles of range on a single charge.
-This figure may be affected by environmental factors (e.g. ambient temperature) as well as your driving style, but a typical 20 mile commute would easily be covered by the IONIQ's range.
+The Hyundai IONIQ has a 28kWh battery which provides up to 174 miles range on a single charge.
+This figure may be affected by environmental factors (e.g. ambient temperature) as well as your driving style.

 |7-8 hours||4-5 hours|